 EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

-Electromyography Biofeedback (EMG BFB) was approved by the Food and Drug Administration in the USA in 1991.
+Electromyographic (EMG) Biofeedback (EMG BFB) was approved by the Food and Drug Administration in the USA in 1991.
 It has been effectively used since 1992 without secondary effects or complications.
-This is the most frequently used biofeedback method in the treatment of various neurologic and neuromuscular disorders.
-The EMG biofeedback can be used to increase activity in weak or paretic muscle or it can be used to facilitate a reduction in tone is a spastic one.
+This is the most frequently used biofeedback method in treating various neurologic and neuromuscular disorders.
+The EMG biofeedback can be used to increase activity in weak or paretic muscles, or it can be used to facilitate a reduction in tone in a spastic one.

 Electromyography (EMG) is an instrument that records the electrical activity of the muscles.
-It is a diagnostic procedure to assess the health of muscles and the nerve cells that control them, the conducting function of nerves.
+It is a diagnostic procedure to assess the health of muscles, the nerve cells that control them, and the conducting function of nerves.
 When muscles are active, they produce an electrical current.
 The current is usually proportional to the level of muscle activity.
-The EMG signal is a biomedical signal that measures the electrical current generated in muscles during its contraction representing neuromuscular activities.
+The EMG signal is a biomedical signal that measures the electrical current generated in muscles during their contraction, representing neuromuscular activities.
 The electromyography signal records can be significantly affected by physiological parameters of the muscle, temperature, muscle cross-section area, and length.
-The EMG signal analysis is in clinical diagnosis and biomedical application and can be used to detect abnormal electrical activity of muscles.
-It can also be used to detect weakness as opposed to weakness from reduced use because of pain or lack of motivation, to isolate the level of nerve irritation or injury.
+The EMG signal analysis is used in clinical diagnosis and biomedical applications and can detect abnormal electrical activity of muscles.
+It can also detect weakness instead of weakness from reduced use because of pain or lack of motivation to isolate nerve irritation or injury.

-EMG biofeedback is the process of measuring and transforming the physiological information from muscle into visual and audio signals.
-The EMG biofeedback can be used to increase activity in weak or paretic muscle or it can be used to facilitate a reduction in tone is a spastic one.
+EMG biofeedback measures and transforms the physiological information from muscle into visual and audio signals.
+The EMG biofeedback can be used to increase activity in weak or paretic muscles, or it can be used to facilitate a reduction in tone in a spastic one.

 EMG Biofeedback Loop

-During an injury, not only are bones, ligaments, and muscles hurt, but special nerve receptors are hurt as well.
-These receptors, found in muscle, send information back to the brain about where the bodies’ joints are while in motion, and how hard they are working.
-If these receptors are not retrained during rehabilitation, injury is much more likely to reoccur.
-It has been shown that EMG biofeedback is useful in both musculoskeletal and neurological rehabilitation.
+During an injury, not only are bones, ligaments, and muscles hurt, but special nerve receptors are also hurt.
+These receptors in muscles send information back to the brain about where the body’s joints are while in motion and how hard they are working.
+Injury is much more likely to reoccur if these receptors are not retrained during rehabilitation.
+It has been shown that EMG biofeedback is helpful in both musculoskeletal and neurological rehabilitation.

 Indication for EMG Biofeedback use